GNOME/gtksourceview/docs/overview.md

 # Overview

-GtkSourceView is a [GNOME](https://www.gnome.org/) library that extends GtkTextView, the standard GTK+ widget for multiline text editing.
+GtkSourceView is a [GNOME](https://www.gnome.org/) library that extends GtkTextView, the standard GTK widget for multiline text editing.
 GtkSourceView adds support for syntax highlighting, undo/redo, file loading and saving, search and replace, a completion system, printing, displaying line numbers, and other features typical of a source code editor.